 - Slice in half, and then each half into 3-4 wedges.

-- Mix the sour cream, and mayonnaise with the salt, and add 1 Tbs of the prepared horseradish.
+- Mix the sour cream and mayonnaise with the salt, and add 1 tablespoon of the prepared horseradish.
 Taste, and add 1 more tablespoon of horseradish if you like.

 - Assemble the salad by layering the roasted kale at the bottom of a shallow salad plate, the beet wedges on top, then dot with the horseradish crema, and top with lots of fresh dill, toasted hazelnuts, and the toasted seeds.